 Augustine also offered her own tips to help workers keep up the effort to remain connected.
 First, she advises employees to frequently check in with one another.
 This can be as simple as a 'How are you doing?' at the beginning of the workday, or even a few minutes at the start of a meeting to ask how everyone is carrying on.

 Augustine also recommends sharing moments from your at-home life and encouraging others to do the same.
 A funny story about your child's hijinks or a couple of pet photos will help the team feel closer and lighten spirits.

 Finally, Agustine suggests making room for some fun.
 Dedicating some time even once each week for an activity, such as a virtual happy hour or online game, can be both a morale boost and a way to bring everyone together.

 Check out this article for more tips on how to stay connected with your colleagues whilst self-isolating.

 What this means for the workforce at large

 These positive results of long-term remote work suggest that the structure may become more popular after the outbreak is under control; perhaps we will see an uptick in home workers from 2019's five per cent.

-Jeff Berger, CEO of TopCV's parent company, Talent Inc., offered: 'The forced switch to telecommuting has accelerated the technology-fueled trend towards a more flexible workplace than had been steadily growing.
+Jeff Berger, founder of TopCV's parent company, Talent Inc., offered: 'The forced switch to telecommuting has accelerated the technology-fueled trend towards a more flexible workplace than had been steadily growing.
 These findings reinforce that remote working is a viable long-term option for companies.'